awsdocs/amazon-transcribe-developer-guide/doc_source/API_GetTranscriptionJob.md

 HTTP Status Code: 500

  **LimitExceededException**
-Either you have sent too many requests or your input file is longer than 2 hours\.
+Either you have sent too many requests or your input file is too long\.
 Wait before you resend your request, or use a smaller file and resend the request\.
 HTTP Status Code: 400

  **NotFoundException**
-We can't find the requested job\.
-Check the job name and try your request again\.
+We can't find the requested resource\.
+Check the name and try your request again\.
 HTTP Status Code: 400

 ## See Also<a name="API_GetTranscriptionJob_SeeAlso"></a>